perldude/perldude/README.md

 (user reviews, lead by Amazon, were a fairly new thing at that point).
 The team's senior developer/prima donna didn't want to add them because he was certain they would degrade site responsiveness.
 We didn't share that opinion so we went ahead and implemented them.
-User reviews proved to be *very* popular (and didn't slow down the site at all).
+User reviews proved to be *very* popular and didn't slow down the site at all.
 They even got mentioned by the CEO in the next quarterly earnings call.

 A smarter person would have recognized that as a clue and gone off with his friend to start a local user reviews site (*especially* after we were laid off).